thaDev404/grpc-nodejs-client-server/README.md

 node server/
 ```

-Make an RPC call from the node client
+Make a RPC call from the node client

 ```bash